guardicode/osquery/README.md

 </p>
 ## What's included

-Within the download you'll find the following directories and files, logically grouping common osquery tasks and providing both compiled and minified variations of osquery selects.
+Within this repo you'll find the following directories and files, logically grouping common osquery tasks with other usefull documentation and providing both compiled and minified variations of osquery selects.
 You'll see something like this:

 ```text
 osquery/